xpan0988/Pastey/docs/layers/layer-5-agent.md

 Only Transfer changes location.
 A Transform cannot select a new Host or produce an unrelated logical object.
 An Execute cannot create a revision.
 Every movement, dependency, mutation intent, execution intent, and Host is part of the sealed Plan.

+Transform is generic across representations.
+A Python→Java conversion may be used as an acceptance example, but it is not a Python/Java subsystem, alternate execution path, or additional primitive.

 ## Plan v1 and v2

 V1 remains the compatibility product path.
 It uses a Search-first `selected_file` flow, executes Search and Transfer, and rejects Transform/Execute as unsupported.
 V1 schemas, hashes, protocol, approval, and continuation are not reinterpreted by v2.